Fort Sumter Tours: How to Visit the Fort Sumter National Monument and Patriots Point

-Fort Sumter National Monument and Patriots Point are two Charleston attractions that are popular with history buffs, nature lovers and photographers.
-While the exhibits at Fort Sumter focus mostly on Civil War history, the attractions at Patriots Point revolve primarily on the history of World War II and the Vietnam War.
+Fort Sumter National Monument and Patriots Point are two Charleston attractions that are popular with history buffs, nature lovers, and photographers.
+While the exhibits at Fort Sumter focus mostly on Civil War history, the attractions at Patriots Point revolve primarily around the history of World War II and the Vietnam War.

 Patriots Point and Fort Sumter National Monument can be visited in tandem or separately.
 Yet many visitors choose to visit them on the same day because Fort Sumter can be reached from Patriots Point by the Ferry to Fort Sumter.
 There is also a water taxi that shuttles passengers to Patriots Point from Downtown Charleston.

 Fort Sumter National Monument is one of the most popular historic attractions in Charleston.
 The site of the shots fired that marked the official start of the Civil War, Fort Sumter is a physical reminder of the events leading up to this moment.
 Built just after the War of 1812, the fort also features exhibits on its design.

 Why Visit Fort Sumter National Monument